 - Secure all heavy or large objects that could fall during an earthquake.

-- If you are outside, drop to the ground.
-Stay away from buildings, trees and power lines.
+- If you are outside, get away from buildings, trees and power lines and drop to the ground.

 - If you are in a vehicle, pull over to the side of the road.
 Do not stop on an overpass, under a bridge, under streetlights or near trees or power lines.